-flycheck-define-generic-checker For the full documentation of all the properties you can pass to flycheck-define-checker.
+flycheck-define-generic-checker For full documentation of the all the properties you flycheck-define-checker.
 Look also in the docstring for flycheck-define-command-checker for additional properties.

 Note: Don't be afraid to look into the flycheck.el code.
 The existing checkers serve as useful examples you can draw from, and most of core functions are well documented.